-Top Ten Hair Masks and Treatments That You Can Make at Home
+Top 10 Hair Masks and Treatments That You Can Make at Home

 We sometimes take our hair for quite a rough ride.
-From burning straighteners and curling irons to oil-scouring shampoos, a lot of what we do to style are hair can damage it in the long run.
-If your hair is in need of a bit of tender love and care, then don't worry - split ends and dry hair doesn't mean a trip to the salon to get it all cut off!
-What you need is a treatment to give back to your hair what it has lost.
+From burning straighteners and curling irons to oil-scouring shampoos, a lot of what we do to style our hair can damage it in the long run.
+If your hair is in need of a bit of tender love and care, then don't worry—split ends and dry hair don't mean a trip to the salon to get it all cut off!
+What you need is a treatment to give your hair back what it has lost.

-Plenty of salons do hair treatments, but these are expensive and chemical laden alternatives to simple, cheap and natural hair mask remedies you can make using what you have at home.
-I'm a big fan of DIY hair masks and treatments (I bleach my hair so it can get pretty damaged!), so I thought I would share with you the recipes I have found most effective.
+Plenty of salons do hair treatments, but these are often expensive and chemical-laden alternatives to simple, cheap and natural hair-mask remedies you can make using what you have at home.
+I'm a big fan of DIY hair masks and treatments (I bleach my hair, so it can get pretty damaged!), so I thought I would share a few of the recipes I have found most effective.